 Because St. John's wort is marketed as a dietary supplement, it is not regulated by the U.S. Food and Drug Administration.
 Any use of this substance should be done under a doctor's supervision.

-For more information on St. John's wort and related topics, check out the links on the next page.
+For more information on St. John's wort and related topics, check out the links below.